Strides

 Grass

-Freshly-mown, lump-free grass is great if you can find it.
-Do take care since even short grass can sometimes hide hazards, so it's worth jogging over the area a few times to save yourself from any nasty surprises.
+Freshly mown, lump-free grass is excellent if you can find it.
+Take care since even short grass can sometimes hide hazards, so it's worth jogging over the area a few times to save yourself from nasty surprises.

 Uphill

-Running uphill is great for building strength and power and can force good running form (for example, it's much harder to run fast uphill if you don't get up on the balls of your feet or if you don't drive your arms or run tall).
+Running uphill is excellent for building strength and power and can force good running form.
+For example, running fast uphill is much harder if you don't get up on the balls of your feet, don't drive your arms, or don't run tall.

 Downhill

 Running fast on a gentle downhill is an excellent way to improve speed.
-Fast movement patterns are learnable at a neuromuscular level, which means that you can teach yourself to run faster simply by running fast.
+Fast movement patterns are learnable at a neuromuscular level7, meaning you can teach yourself to run faster simply by running fast.

 Telling somebody to "run with good form" is all very well, but what is good form?
-This will depend partly on such things as your body type and biomechanics, and if there's something specific you need to work on then strides are an ideal opportunity to practice.
-However, there are a few things that will benefit almost all runners:
+This will depend partly on your body type and biomechanics.
+And if you have specific technical weaknesses, then strides are an ideal opportunity to correct these weaknesses.
+However, a few technical pointers will benefit almost all runners.

 A good posture can correct a manner of technical problems.
-It'll open up your chest making breathing easier, it'll help you to relax your shoulders and neck, improving atm action, and it'll open up your hips so that less stress is put on the hip flexors facilitating leg swing and improving cadence.
+It'll open up your chest, making breathing easier; it'll help you to relax your shoulders and neck, improving arm action; and it'll open up your hips so that less stress is put on the hip flexors, facilitating leg swing and optimizing cadence.

-It's natural to tighten up when running fast and this isn't useful for executing the complex series of biomechanical movements that running requires.
-Try to relax specific areas, focussing on just one at a time.
-Parts of the body that are prone to tightening up when running fast are the shoulders and neck, the jaw and the hands.
+It's natural to tighten up when running fast, making it more challenging to execute the complex biomechanical movements required by running.
+Try to relax specific areas, focusing on just one at a time.
+Parts of the body that are prone to tightening when running fast are the shoulders, neck, jaw, and hands.
 There can often be a cascading effect with tightness: once one body part becomes tense, others follow.
-If you really struggle with relaxing then a few dynamic stretches (e.g. arm swings) between strides might help.
+If you particularly struggle with relaxing, a few dynamic stretches, such as arm swings, between strides might help.

-Driving your elbows backwards when running fast will help stabilise the trunk and engage opposing hip flexors, facilitating knee drive.
-Try and keep arms bent at about a 90 degree angle, increasing the angle slightly as the arms drive back.
-Execute a "sockets to pockets" action (at their uppermost point hands should be in line with shoulder sockets and when pulled back should be in line with the hips) and focus on the backwards - rather than forwards - motion of the arms.
+Driving your elbows backward when running fast will help stabilize the trunk and engage opposing hip flexors, facilitating knee drive.
+Keep your arms bent at about 90 degrees, increasing the angle slightly as the arms drive back.
+Execute a "sockets to pockets" action (at their uppermost point, hands should be in line with shoulder sockets, and when pulled back, should be in line with the hips) and focus on the backward—rather than forward—motion of the arms.

 Different foot strikes seem to suit different runners, but when running fast almost everybody will benefit from a mid- to fore-foot strike.
 Focus on the ball of the foot hitting the ground first.

-Dorsi-flexing the foot, i.e. pulling the toe up towards the shin, helps pre-stretch the achilles tendon and calf muscles.
-It's been shown that pre-stretching increases the return of energy following foot strike.
+Dorsiflexing the foot, i.e., pulling the toes towards the shin, helps prepare the Achilles tendon to apply greater force during toe-off8.
 Getting this right will mean you can run faster for the same effort.

-Fully extending the leg just before toe-off can help ensure you apply maximum force and propel yourself forwards better.
-Extend the hip, knee and ankle and deliberately push down and backwards.
+Extending the leg before toe-off helps ensure you apply maximum force and propel yourself forward better.
+Extend the hip, knee, and ankle and deliberately push down and backward.

-Instead of rigidly trying to adhere to a predetermined value, experiment by picking up your stride rate a little during some strides and dropping it slightly during others.
+Instead of rigidly adhering to a predetermined value, experiment by picking up your stride rate a little during some strides and dropping it slightly during others.
 You'll soon discover what works for you.

-Do note that with a higher cadence, as well as reducing overstriding and the braking effect that comes with it, you'll be spending less time in the air between each step and therefore landing with less force and experiencing less overall stress to the legs as a result.
+Do note that with a higher cadence, as well as reducing overstriding and the braking effect that comes with it, you'll be spending less time in the air between each step and, therefore, landing with less force and experiencing less overall stress to the legs.